aws-samples/aws-get-started-workshop/content/03-dev/06-reference/02-controlling-builder-team-access.md

 The sample IAM policies and Service Control Policies (SCPs) described in this document are intended to be used as a starting point for how you might control builder team access in team development AWS accounts so that builders have the freedom to get many things done on their own, but are constrained from adversely impacting the security and stability of the underlying foundation.

-Your organization is expected to understand these sample policies in detail before potentially applying them.
+You're expected to understand these sample policies in detail before potentially applying them.

 As you progress on your journey, managing and controlling changes to these types of policies will be a critical responsibility of your foundation team.
 Typically, only your Cloud Security team would have the permissions needed to create and update such policies.